Trapped in a Hamster Wheel of Overwork? 4 Ways to Break the Cycle

 3. Shift your mindset.

 My mentor, the executive coach Marshall Goldsmith, taught me this exercise, which I do often with my clients.
 Imagine you are 95 years old, and you’re about to take your last breath.
-In that moment, you get a magical gift to go back in time and talk to yourself as you are now.
+At that moment, you get a magical gift to go back in time and talk to yourself as you are now.
 What advice would you give yourself?
 Whatever that advice is, I suggest you take it now – not later, not after you finish six more emails or get that promotion.
 You have one life to live and one chance to be happy.
 Do it now.

 4. Redefine success.